TheDarven/taupegun/README.md

 # TaupeGun

+If you want use the this source code or a part of this, read **LICENCE** file.

-The plugin was made for the spigot-1.8.8.8-R0.1-SNAPSHOT-latest version.
+The plugin was made for the **spigot-1.8.8.8-R0.1-SNAPSHOT-latest version**.
 A big thank you to UltiXstorm and yukimoki for their help on mathematical problems that I had.
 Thanks also to ANerdUnicorn who helped me to create the image of the plugin.
+Thanks to Janeo who helped me translate this page in english and create the english translation of the plugin itself.

 Because without a developer, no plugin, I ask you not to remove my nickname from the tab.